alphagov/xgovctf/GettingStarted.md

 This will cause `127.0.0.1:8080/mynewpage` to serve content from `web/mynewpage.html`.

+### Adjusting the Links in the Navbar

+The links displayed on the navbar (the menu bar at the top of every page) are not defined in a template, but instead set in JavaScript.
+This allows the navbar to change based on whether the competition is active and whether or not the user is currently logged in.

+All of the links displayed in different contexts are defined in the CoffeeScript file `web/coffee/navbar.coffee`.
+Consider the following menu definition:

+	teacherLoggedInNoCompetition =
+	  Classroom: "/classroom"
+	  About: "/about"
+	  News: "/news"
+	  Account:
+	    Manage: "/account"
+	    Logout: "#"

+This defines the navbar that will be displayed for a teacher account that is logged in outside of the competition dates (defined in `api/api/config.py`).
+The "key" dictates the text that appears on the navbar button, while the "value" serves as the link target.
+Note that you can nest these definitions (as with "Account") to create navbar items with dropdown menus.
+Note that generated navbar buttons have predictable names ("navbar-item-" + lower case button text with spaces replaced with underscores) if you want to bind JavaScript functions to them (as is the case with "Logout").

 ### Configuring Site Options

 Most configuration settings for the picoCTF Platform are specified in `api/api/config.py`.
 Useful setting values include: